 Throughout the year a wide number of birds can be spotted including Moorhen, Teal, Mallard, Snipe, Oystercatcher, Lapwing, Kingfisher, Little Egrets and Brent Geese.

-The reserve is also an invaluable a refuelling and resting spot for migrating birds including several long distance migratory species like Brent Goose.
+The reserve is also an invaluable a refuelling and resting spot for migrating birds including several long-distance migratory species like Brent Geese.
 In 2006 two small low-lying islands were constructed and placed in the middle of the marsh to provide an area for the birds to rest and to roost.

-It’s important that we safeguard this place for wildlife to thrive.
+It’s important that we safeguard this vulnerable place for wildlife to survive and thrive.